ReCoFIIT/.github/profile/README.md

 **ReCo** is an open-source evaluation platform for cooperative driving using RC cars.
 It provides a controlled environment for testing and evaluating algorithms and strategies in cooperative driving—perfect for both research and development.

-Originally developed at **FIIT, Slovak Technical University** in Bratislava, ReCo is now being actively maintained by the open-source community.
+Originally developed at **FIIT, Slovak Technical University** in Bratislava.

 ---